pmglab/Docs/source/KGGSEE_doc/KGGSEE.rst

 - Input data:

-1. GWAS summary statistics compressed in a text file(a fabled data set for education purposes): *examples/gwas.sum.stat.gz*;
+1. The GWAS summary statistics compressed in a text file(a fabled data set for education purposes): *examples/gwas.sum.stat.gz*;
-2. Genotypes in KGGSEE objects (generated in `Gene-based association analysis <#gene-based-association-analysis>`_) to approximate the correction between summary statistics: *examples/out/geneAssoc*;
+2. Genotypes in KGGSEE objects to approximate the correction between summary statistics (generated in `Gene-based association analysis <#gene-based-association-analysis>`_): *examples/out/geneAssoc*;
-3. Gene-level expression data compressed in a .gz or text file: *resources/gtex.v8.gene.mean.tsv.gz*;
+3. Gene-level expression data compressed in a .gz or text file: *resources/gtex.v8.gene.mean.tsv.gz*.
+We have provided the dataset based on the gene-expression profiles of ~50 tissues in GTEX(v8) and has been packaged this file in the download of "KGGSEE+Resources" at http://pmglab.top/kggsee/#/download.
+Users can also use their own gene expression profiles.
-4. eQTL data compressed in a gz or text file: *resources/hg19/eqtl/Brain-FrontalCortex_BA9_.gene.maf05.p01.gz.eqtl.txt.gz*.
+4. eQTLs data compressed in a gz or text file: *resources/hg19/eqtl/Brain-FrontalCortex_BA9_.gene.maf05.p01.gz.eqtl.txt.gz*.
+Our pre-calculated gene-level eQTLs based on GTEx(v8) can be downloaded from https://figshare.com/articles/dataset/EUR_gene_eqtl_hg19_tar_gz/16959604.

    .. code:: shell